-I spent a lot of my life in the Department of Genetics at the University of Georgia, here in Athens.
+Hi.
+I'm Eugene M. McCarthy, founder of Macroevolution.net.
+I spent a lot of my life in the Department of Genetics at the University of Georgia.
 I hold a masters and a PhD in genetics, and an undergraduate degree in mathematics, all from the University of Georgia.
 During my years at the department (1989-2007), I studied molecular evolution, taught biology and genetics, and did genetic research.
 I have also spent years collecting information about fossils.

-In addition, I've made an ongoing study of hybridization, and a special study of hybridization in birds.
-My magnum opus, Handbook of Avian Hybrids of the World (Oxford University Press, 2006), a reference book for both birders and professional biologists, provides information on about 4,000 distinct types of hybrid crosses among birds and cites more than 5,000 publications.
-Currently, I'm writing a similar book on hybridization among mammals, a version of which I'm making available on the website.
+In addition, and really primarily now, I've made an ongoing study of hybridization, and a special study of hybridization in birds.
+My magnum opus, Handbook of Avian Hybrids of the World (Eugene M. McCarthy, Oxford University Press, 2006), a reference book for both birders and professional biologists, provides information on about 4,000 distinct types of hybrid crosses among birds and cites more than 5,000 publications.
+Currently, I'm writing a similar book on hybridization among mammals, a portion of which I'm making available on the website.
 I'm also working on a second edition of Handbook of Avian Hybrids.

 During my years at the genetics department, I became increasingly dissatisfied with the standard explanation of evolution.
-The more I read about fossils, the more convinced I became that Darwin's account of the evolutionary process was fundamentally flawed.
 Moreover, in my study of hybrids I became aware that an alternative way of thinking about evolution, what I now call "stabilization theory," could do a better job of explaining the available data.

 However, the editor with whom I was dealing was clearly uncomfortable that the reviews had been mixed.
-On the one hand, one review was extremely complimentary, saying that the theory presented in the book was revolutionary and that it resolved many of the issues that have been problematic for Darwinian theory.
-Here's a verbatim excerpt from that reviewer's assessment of my book:
+On the one hand, some reviews were positive.
+Indeed, one was extremely complimentary, saying that the theory presented in the book was revolutionary and that it resolved many of the issues that have been problematic for Darwinian theory.
+Here's a verbatim excerpt from that review:

 Here on the website, I have now also recently published a second book-length manuscript, entitled the Hybrid Hypothesis.
 It argues that humans are probably of hybrid origin.
 You can access that manuscript here.